SavannahWithAnH/CitiBikeAnalysis/README.md

     - leaflet-timeline-slider.js: Leaflet plugin that creates a customizable timeline slider.
 Original implementation of timeline at https://svitkin.github.io/leaflet-timeline-slider/

 - Plotly for interactive bar and line graphs visualizing stock price changes over time.

-- Flask app using 'render_template' to serve up the dashboard and jsonify to pull in data files enabling dashboard.
+- Flask app using 'render_template' to serve up the dashboard and jsonify to pull in data files enabling dashboard. please check 'Memo' in our application.py for more info.

 ### [Entity Relational Diagram](https://github.com/SavannahWithAnH/TopAutomakersStock_Visualizations/blob/main/SQL/ERD.png)
 <br>